siiky/siiky.github.io/algebra/faucets.md

 you do if you have a faucet _A_?
 Just change the thing right away!
 What do you do if you have a faucet _B_? _Roll for luck!_

-As physical beings using faucets through mechanical interaction, it follows that faucets _A_ are *superior*.
+For us, physical beings using faucets through mechanical interaction, it follows that faucets _A_ are *superior*.

 [KISS]: https://en.wikipedia.org/wiki/KISS_principle